dalacan/amazon-bedrock-cost-optimisation-chatbot/README.md

 Once you have updated it, refresh your strealit app and test it.

-### Exercise 2: Update your app to retrieve information from a knowledge base to enhance your cost optimisation recommendation
+### Exercise 2: Update your chat app to utilise an Amazon Bedrock knowledge base to enhance your cost optimisation recommendation

 In this exercise, you will be: